Characters that appeared in Tite Kubo's Bleach

 - In the Hood: Wears a hood that masks his features until Chapter 505.

-- Not Quite Dead: Thought he died when Toshiro froze him?
-Nope, he survives thanks to his Vollständig.
+- Not Quite Dead: Thought he died when Hitsugaya froze him?
+Nope, he survived thanks to his Vollständig.

 - Red Oni, Blue Oni: Blue Oni to Bazz-B. He's calm, quiet and obedient, contrasting Bazz-B's more gun-ho personality.